apache/doris-website/docs/install/deploy-manually/storage-compute-coupled-deploy-manually.md

    - The number of FE Follower nodes (including Master) should be odd.
 It is recommended to deploy 3 nodes for high availability.

    - When FE is deployed in high availability mode (1 Master, 2 Followers), we recommend adding Observer FE nodes to extend the FE read service capacity.

-   - Typically, one FE node can handle 10-20 BE nodes.
-It is recommended that the total number of FE nodes be kept below 10.
    :::
 4. Start FE Follower Node